 A few isolated instances have been reported where the "No Service" indicator lights steadily or "No Service" appears on the phone's LCD display panel.
 If this should happen to you while trying to place a call on the cellular phone, it is probably because you are calling from a "marginal reception area" (a location where there is interference or no signal at all).
 A marginal reception area may also be indicated by a fast busy or alternating high-low sound when attempting to place a call.
-If this situation arises, you should first check the Signal Strength Meter.
-This feature is activated every time you turn your phone on and appears on the display panel as a bar graph following the letter "S" at the left side of the display panel.
-(To many of you, the "S" will appear to be the number 5).

-The "S" alone represents the lowest signal strength with each additional bar representing a stronger signal.
-You should always attempt to position the cellular telephone so that the Signal Strength Meter is showing the strongest signal possible for that particular area.
-In some cases, you can alleviate the "No Service" problem or increase signal strength by adjusting the cellular telephone antenna, moving the cellular phone closer to a window or taking the phone to another location in the house.
+In some cases, you can alleviate the "No Service" problem and increase signal strength by adjusting the cellular telephone antenna, moving the cellular phone closer to a window or taking the phone to another location in the house.
 If you are unable to correct a "No Service" problem while in a respondent's home, other arrangements for getting the eligible respondent to a telephone will have to be made.
 Please contact MPR's Cellular Telephone Manager, Candy Chaney as soon as possible at 1-888-633-8327 to report such problems.